AMSterling/lunch-and-learn/README.md

   <h1 align="center">Lunch and Learn</h1>

   <p align="center">
-    The Backend portion of a Service Oriented Architecture application to provide a frontend with API endpoints to consume
+    The Backend of a Service Oriented Architecture application to provide a Front End with API endpoints to consume
   </p>
   <br>
 </div>